 Faculty of Social Sciences

-Designed for graduates from any disciplinary background wishing to gain knowledge and a critical appreciation of international management and marketing.
-This programme will equip you with the critical knowledge and skills necessary to be considered for international roles in these competitive fields.
+Our MSc International Management and Marketing course is designed for graduates from any disciplinary background wishing to gain knowledge and a critical appreciation of international management and marketing.
+It will equip you with the critical knowledge and skills necessary to be considered for international roles in these competitive fields.

 You can apply to do a company-based dissertation, working with an external organisation.
 Recent dissertation projects include a feasibility study and business plan for a Sheffield-based product management organisation and a marketing project for a company in the care sector.

 This module will examine changing cultures and practices of business and management in China in the context of recent economic and political changes, notably rising marketisation and globalisation.15 credits

 This module provides students with an understanding of international marketing issues.
 It will prepare students for the challenge of global marketing and enable them to have sufficient knowledge to undertake international related work duties if needed in their careers.15 credits

 This unit aims to introduce the discipline of marketing to Marketing MSc students.
 This unit covers the theory and practice of marketing in organisations - which functions embrace developing, planning and coordinating marketing decisions to achieve marketing goals and objectives and build competitive advantage.15 credits

 - Contemporary Marketing Practices

 Various marketing concepts and practices could be applied in different business contexts.
 This module will evaluate a range of issues relating to contemporary marketing practices and their relevance to business.
 In addition, the module will explore how marketing theories vary in different contexts and evaluate their impacts on the practices of marketing.15 credits